Manily04/Windows-Destroyer-English/README.md

 if you want to keep personal files use the german [v.2.7](https://github.com/MarcBeast/Windows-Destroyer/releases/tag/v.2.7)

 Windows must then be reinstalled.
 Other hard drives are not affected by the tool.

+## Important Feature
+As of [v.3.1](https://github.com/MarcBeast/Windows-Destroyer-English/releases/latest), the installation is automated and no longer requires manual extraction and execution.